 Introduction

 Nucleus pulposus herniation is the most common cause of sciatic pain and one of the most common indications for spine surgery worldwide.[1]
-This condition presents as a displacement of the nucleus pulposus beyond the intervertebral disc space.
+This condition presents as displacement of the nucleus pulposus into the annulus fibrosus or beyond the boundaries of the intervertebral disc.[2]
+The disc anatomy consists of 2 main components, the nucleus pulposus and the annulus fibrosus.

 Etiology